 The Education (Pupil Registration) (England) Regulations 2006 were amended from 1st September 2013.
-All references to family holidays and extended leave have been removed, together with the right for parents /carers to apply for up to ten days holiday during term time.
+All references to family holidays and extended leave have been removed.
 The amendments specify that Headteachers may not grant any leave of absence during term time unless there are "exceptional circumstances".

-At Darlinghurst 'exceptional circumstances' will be interpreted as: 'Being of unique and significant emotional, educational or spiritual value to the child which outweighs the loss of teaching time' It is important for parents/carers to be aware that while decisions will be made on a case-by-case basis, requests will normally be refused.
+At Darlinghurst 'exceptional circumstances' will be interpreted as:

+'Being of unique and significant emotional, educational or spiritual value to the child which outweighs the loss of teaching time'

+It is important for parents/carers to be aware that while decisions will be made on a case-by-case basis, requests will normally be refused.
 Any requests for leave will necessitate a meeting with the Principal.